Tartofraise/pinterest-js-client/README.md

-# AutoPin - Pinterest Automation Library
+# pinterest-js-client - Pinterest Automation Library

 An **unofficial** JavaScript client for Pinterest automation.
 A powerful TypeScript library for Pinterest automation using Playwright with built-in **undetected features** and **fingerprint-suite** integration.
 This is a complete rewrite of py3-pinterest with enhanced stealth capabilities.